 Pure Water San Diego

-Pure Water San Diego is the City’s phased, multi-year program to use proven water purification technology to produce a safe, sustainable and necessary high quality water supply for San Diego.
+Pure Water San Diego is the City's phased, multi-year program to use proven water purification technology to produce a safe and sustainable high-quality water supply for San Diego.
 The program is a cost-effective investment for San Diego's future water needs and will provide a reliable drinking water supply that is locally-controlled and drought-proof.

-An initial 15-million gallon per day water purification facility is planned to be in operation by 2021.
-The long term goal, producing 83 million gallons of purified water per day (one-third of San Diego's future drinking water supply), is planned to be reached by 2035.
+A water purification facility capable of producing up to 30 million gallons of purified water per day is scheduled to be operational by 2021.
+The long-term goal, producing 83 million gallons of purified water per day (one-third of San Diego's future drinking water supply), is scheduled for 2035.

 Presentations to all interested groups are also available.
 Request a presentation here.